stoker88/td-php-test/README.md

 # Submitting

-Once you have completed, you can submit it by creating a public repository on github and sending link to us.
+Once you have completed, you can submit it by creating a public repository on github (or a like) and provide us with a link.

 # Help